gar6920/Numberblocks/memory bank/architecture.md

   - Mouse locking within the game window with proper cursor disengagement
   - Event handler management for clean switching between locked/unlocked states
   - Support for WASD/Arrow keys movement and spacebar jumping

+numberblock.js: Implements the Numberblock class for creating and managing Numberblock entities.
+Features:
+  - Dynamic creation of block stacks based on numeric value
+  - Face rendering with eyes and mouth on the top block
+  - Arms with hands on the sides of blocks
+  - Feet on the bottom block
+  - Number tag display on top of the stack
+  - Color mapping based on Numberblocks TV show aesthetics
+  - HTML/CSS overlay for number display
+  - Methods for updating and animating Numberblocks

 player.js: Manages player-related logic (e.g., movement, health).